 2. Hang out in a lounge

-Looking for a one-stop spot for food, WiFi, and relaxing vibes?
+Are you seeking a one-stop spot for food, WiFi, and relaxing vibes?
 Check out an airport lounge.
-Three lounges here welcome traveller no matter your airline or flight class – so even Economy Class travellers can pay to enter.
+Two lounges here welcome travellers regardless of airline or flight class – so even Economy Class travellers can pay to enter.
 A single fee means unlimited food and drinks, WiFi, news and TV, and comfortable seating for work or relaxation.
 Some even have showers.
 Prebook your visit online or use your lounge membership program at the door.
 See our Lima Airport Guide for details.

 3. Shop around the clock